Skip to content

 Trigger

-• phoneNumber - Entrepreneur's phone number
+• phoneNumber (string): Entrepreneur's phone number identifier

-• stockingCost - Cost of inventory/stock (number)
+• stockingCost (number): Cost of inventory/stock

-• transportCost - Transportation expenses (number)
+• transportCost (number): Transportation expenses

-• otherCost - Miscellaneous costs (number)
+• otherCost (number): Miscellaneous business costs

 Nodes Used